alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 This `protocol` is used for `urn:x-matrox:transport:rtsp`, `urn:x-matrox:transport:rtsp.tcp`.

 This protocol indicates that the effective transport adaptation of the media streams is based upon the negotiation between the client and server for the transmission protocol.
 For "RTSP" the possibilities are "RTP" or "UDP" while for "RTSP_KV" the possibilities are "RTP_KV" or "UDP_KV".

+The constraints on the `ext_privacy_mode` parameter MAY describe a combination of modes supported for RTP base adaptations and UDP based adaptations.
+A Sender/Receiver MUST fail activation if the selected `mode` is not compliant with the transmission protocol negotiated between the RTSP client and server.

 > Note: When the `urn:x-matrox:transport:rtsp.tcp` transport is used the packets are transmitted as `RTP/AVP` and hence the protocol is either "RTP" or "RTP_KV".